IRealIan/EVMTransactionSpammer/README.md

 ``
 Sealing 6000 allows our node to generate automatically a new block every 6 secs.

+## Deploy the contract
+Deploy the smartcontract `stringStore.sol` to store strings on the EVM.

 ## Sending mass transactions
 Sending mass transactions to the EVM with `transactions_sender.js`